Session 2.5: Make Claude remember (across sessions and across breakages)

 The CLAUDE.md is permanent rules.
 It changes infrequently.
 When it changes, the change is deliberate — not “I added a tool” but “I want Claude to behave differently.”

-Step B — Write a real MEMORY.md (15 minutes)
+Step B — Write a real MEMORY.md file (15 minutes)

 ~/ai-training/MEMORY.md already has the figure preferences section from 2.4.
 Now expand it.